Retatrutide Side Effects: GI Rates, Safety Signals & Clinical Comparison

 This heart rate effect is not unique to retatrutide.
 Semaglutide (Ozempic/Wegovy) and tirzepatide (Mounjaro) both produce similar modest heart rate elevations in clinical trials, with increases of 1–4 bpm reported across their respective Phase 3 programs.
 The mechanism is believed to involve GLP-1 receptor-mediated effects on the sinoatrial node and sympathetic nervous system modulation.

 No major adverse cardiovascular events (MACE) were identified as being attributable to retatrutide in the Phase 2 trial.
 No clinically significant arrhythmias, QT prolongation, or blood pressure abnormalities were reported at rates above placebo.
-However, the Phase 2 trial was not powered to detect rare cardiovascular events—the ongoing Phase 3 TRIUMPH program includes dedicated cardiovascular outcome assessments that will provide definitive data.
+Minor cardiac conduction disorders were observed in some participants, but none at clinically significant rates above placebo.
+However, the Phase 2 trial was not powered to detect rare cardiovascular events—the ongoing TRIUMPH program includes dedicated cardiovascular outcome trials that will provide definitive long-term safety data for this triple hormone receptor agonist class.

 It is worth noting that the weight reduction associated with retatrutide (24.2% at the highest dose)[1] is itself expected to confer cardiovascular benefits, including reductions in blood pressure, triglycerides, and inflammatory markers.
 The net cardiovascular effect of the compound will depend on the balance between these metabolic improvements and any direct pharmacological effects on heart rate.
 Researchers should also consider GLP-1 and lean mass preservation data when evaluating overall body composition outcomes.